christiskatsouris/Computational-Econometrics-R/README.md

 - Step 1: Choose an appropriate optimization methodology and set-up the constraint optimization problem using necessary matrix algebra tools (e.g., for instance the pseudo-inverse method for inversting S can be employed).
 - Step 2: Simulate from the Multivariate normal distribution the elements of the covariance matrix.
 - Step 3: Compare the convergence properties of the optimization algorithm and the performance of the optimal portfolio using (i) the variance-covariance matrix and (ii) using a GARCH-based covariance matrix estimation method.
-- Step 4: Repeat the procedure B times for the bootstrap step and obtain the empirical variance and MSE in order to compare the different optimization methods and covariance matrix estimation approaches.
+- Step 4: Repeat the procedure B times for the bootstrap step and obtain the empirical variance and MSE in order to compare the different optimization methods and the two covariance matrix estimation methodologies mentioned in Step 3.

 ## [A3].
 Principal Component Analysis